This post was updated on October 30, 2020 to reflect current market dynamics.

 In the second quarter of 2020, global digital revenue shot up 71% compared to the previous year.
 As global buying behaviors shift due to the health crisis, an ecommerce presence is no longer a nice to have.
 It’s a need-to-have.

-Prior to joining Salesforce, I managed the direct-to-consumer (D2C) channels for two fast-growing U.S.-based companies.
-Through trial and error, I learned a thing or two about international ecommerce.
-For most businesses, going global can be daunting.
-There are so many considerations (and pitfalls!) and it’s hard to know what to focus on first.
-I found it helpful to put together a framework based on experiences launching in various countries and regions.
+Before joining Salesforce, I managed the direct-to-consumer (D2C) channels for two fast-growing U.S.-based companies.
+Through trial and error, I learned how to map a successful global commerce strategy While it’s tempting to go full steam ahead to capture your global potential, there are so many considerations (and pitfalls!).
+It’s hard to know what to focus on first.

 Let’s examine each.

 It’s easy to find digital transaction volume in a given country, but they only provide a starting point.
 Look deeper: What is the population size in the country?
 How stable and penetrated is technology, particularly mobile and logistics infrastructure?
 What about geopolitical considerations?